joseph-mutu/PLSM_Intern/README.md

 ### The combination of ISM and PLSM

-The detailed combination method can be checked [here]([https://github.com/joseph-mutu/PLSM_Intern/blob/master/PLSM%20and%20ISM.pdf](https://github.com/joseph-mutu/PLSM_Intern/blob/master/PLSM and ISM.pdf)).
+The detailed combination method can be checked [here]([https://github.com/joseph-mutu/PLSM_Intern/blob/master/PLSM%20and%20ISM.pdf]).

 - Using ISM to find important positions of the temporal data.
-- Using the nature of the conjugation of Dirichlet-Multinomial to update the non-informative distribution of motif.
+- Using the nature of the conjugation of Dirichlet-Multinomial to update the non-informative distribution of motifs.
-- Feed the initialized motif into the inference algorithm of PLSM
+- Feed the initialized motifs into the inference algorithm of PLSM.

 ### Experiment Strategy

-For the experiment, we want to demonstrate that the combined method can converge faster than using Non-informative prior distribution for motifs.
-So we will combine both.
+For the experiment, we want to demonstrate that the combined method can converge faster than using Non-informative prior distribution.

 **Note:**